 BTEC (QCF) Diploma

-Minimum grades D*D (Distinction*, Distinction).
+Minimum grades D*D (Distinction*, Distinction) in a related subject.

 Minimum year 2